 Caroline was a contestant on Season 12 of NBC's top-rated music reality show, The Voice, receiving chair turns from both Gwen Stefani and Blake Shelton.
 She competed as a member of Team Gwen, and was later "stolen" back by Blake Shelton.
 Finally, having competed in three episodes, Caroline was the last contestant to be "knocked out" prior to the airing of live performances in her season.
 She remains grateful for the experience, and has stayed in close contact with a number of her fellow Season 12 contestants.
 Notably, Caroline and her Voice "Battle Round" partner Stephanie Rice teamed up in the Spring of 2018 to perform in a concert benefitting victims of the Sonoma and Napa wine country wildfires.

 Caroline is currently living in New York City, and is performing with her band in various venues.
-She is writing and recording music, and will be releasing 5 singles in late 2019 and 2020.
+She is writing and recording music, and is releasing music this year.